nasuni-labs/nasuni-dashboards/README.md

     <summary>Expand Rocky Linux Snmpwalk Instructions</summary>
 <br/>

-Snmpwalk can be used to test SNMP connectivity and inspect values returned for an SNMP Object Identifier (OID).
+Snmpwalk can test SNMP connectivity and inspect values returned for an SNMP Object Identifier (OID).
 Nasuni publishes a full list of [OIDs for the Nasuni Edge Appliance](http://b.link/Nasuni_SNMP_OIDs_for_NASUNI-FILER-MIB).
 Snmpwalk for Linux is automatically installed when installing Nasuni Dashboards, although the syntax to use it differs by SNMP version.

 ### Rocky Linux Snmpwalk using SNMPv3